-This example shows how to create a new binary image by filtering an existing binary image based on the properties of regions in the image.
+This example shows how to create a new binary image, such as a mask image, by filtering an existing binary image based on properties of regions in the image.

 Read a binary image into the MATLAB® workspace.